Tilapia: As food

+Taiwan has been a significant producer and exporter of farmed tilapia.
+In 2023, Taiwan produced approximately 57,000 metric tons of farmed tilapia, representing about one-third of its total finfish aquaculture output, with the United States as its largest export market.
+Tilapia was first introduced to Taiwan in 1946, and after decades of hybridization and selective breeding the local strain was officially designated "Taiwan tilapia" in 2002.
+Taiwan tilapia strains have been the subject of cold-tolerance breeding programs, because tilapia are tropical fish sensitive to the relatively cool winters of subtropical Taiwan.

 Tilapia have very low levels of mercury.
 Tilapia are low in saturated fat, calories, carbohydrates, and sodium, and are a good protein source.
 They also contain the micronutrients phosphorus, niacin, selenium, vitamin B_{12}, and potassium.

 Tilapia may be a less nutritious fish than generally believed.
 The fish's omega-3 fatty acid content is often far lower than that of other commonly eaten fish species.
 Their omega-6 fatty acid levels are unusually high.
 Multiple studies have evaluated the effects of adding flaxseed derivatives (a vegetable source of omega-3 fatty acids) to the feed of farmed tilapia.
 These studies have found that both the more common omega-3 fatty acid found in flax, ALA and the two types almost unique to animal sources (DHA and EPA), increased in the fish fed this diet.
 Guided by these findings, tilapia farming techniques could be adjusted to address the nutritional criticisms directed at the fish, while retaining its advantage as an omnivore capable of feeding on economically and environmentally inexpensive vegetable protein.
 Adequate diets for salmon and other carnivorous fish can alternatively be formulated from protein sources such as soybean, although soy-based diets with soy oil may also change the balance between omega-6 and omega-3 fatty acids.